DIY Easy Leather Cord Bracelet

 These cuties are also perfect as fun friendship bracelets and gifts!
 You will never go wrong with crafty jewelry!

-DIY Easy Braided Bracelet Trio image
+Leather Cord Bracelet DIY Trio image

 Why do you call this a braided bracelet?